 Teenager's tumour removed after seven hours in surgery

-'Cancer warrior' Kira Nobel's mother Aud says operation in New York went well.
+'Cancer warrior' Kira Noble's mother Aud said the operation in New York went well.

-A teenager with rare cancer who flew to America to have a life-saving operation has announced that her tumour has been successfully removed.
+A teenager with a rare form of cancer who flew to America to have a life-saving operation has announced that her tumour has been successfully removed.

-Kira Nobel, 14, from Edinburgh, has been battling neuroblastoma for three years, but surgeons in Scotland were unable to operate on the tumour.
+Kira Noble, 14, from Edinburgh, has been battling neuroblastoma for three years, but surgeons in Scotland were unable to operate on the tumour.

 Her family started a fundraising campaign to raise £340,000 for surgery in New York.